Some posts contain compensated links. Please read this disclaimer for more info.

 One more thing…

-I’m referring to dishes that came from areas like Tatarstan, Uzbekistan, Georgia and other republics that were a part of Soviet Union (or still are a part of Russia).
+I’m referring to dishes that came from areas like Tatarstan, Uzbekistan, Georgia, and other republics that were a part of the Soviet Union (or still are a part of Russia).

 Shopping and Souvenirs

-When it comes to souvenirs, there are a lot of options, and some of them are, dare I say, unique too.
+When it comes to souvenirs, there are many options, and some of them are, dare I say, unique too.

 A traditional gift would be a painted wooden Matryoshka.
-This doll, that has smaller copies hidden inside, is a symbol of Russia.
+This doll, which has smaller copies hidden inside, is a symbol of Russia.

-In my experience, a lot of people love ushankas as a souvenir, a fur hat with ear flaps (pretty common among Russians).
+In my experience, many people love ushankas as a souvenir, a fur hat with ear flaps (pretty typical among Russians).

 Valenki would also make an interesting gift.
 These felt boots are perfectly prepared for the harsh Russian winters.

-While they may not be useful for their intended purpose, they’ll will serve as an excellent addition to the interior, especially if it’s decorated with a national pattern.
+While they may not be useful for their intended purpose, they will serve as an excellent addition to the interior, especially if it’s decorated with a national pattern.

 And if you prefer gastronomic souvenirs, here’s something to consider:

 - Tula pryanik – a gingerbread with various fillings.
-Can also get a Tula samovar with it.
+You can also get a Tula samovar with it.